ThreeDotsLabs/watermill/docs/content/docs/messages-router.md

 ### No publisher handler

-Not every handler needs to publish messages.
+Not every handler will produce new messages.
 You can add this kind of handler by using `Router.AddNoPublisherHandler`:

 {{% render-md %}}
 {{% load-snippet-partial file="content/src-link/message/router.go" first_line_contains="// AddNoPublisherHandler" last_line_contains=") {" padding_after="0" %}}